BestMordaEver/Voice-Manager/README.md

 [Here's how it looks](https://i.imgur.com/xNKVC2B.mp4)

 List of available commands:
-- help (or empty mention) - shows help message
+- help - shows help message
 - register - registers a voice chat that will be used as a lobby.
 You can feed it channel IDs or channel name
 - unregister - unregisters an existing lobby.
 You can feed it channel IDs or channel name
 - prefix - set a new prefix.
 Mentioning will still work
 - language - change language
-- list - lists all registered lobbies and how many new channels exist
+- list - lists all registered lobbies
 - stats - take a sneak peek on bot's performance!
 - support - sends an invite to support Discord server